mbmcmullen27/effective-c/README.md

         ```

 - (79) C allows a pointer t be formed to each element of an array, including one past the last element of the array object (also reffered to as the _too-far_ pointer)

+### Chapter 5: Control Flow

+- a _compound statement_ or _block_ isexecuded as a single statement
+    - this is why an if statement can have no braces and a single expression, or take a block

+- compiler flag `-Wswitch-enum` will help diagnose unhandled enum values in switch statements
+    - there seems to be a lot of useful debugging flags, but how helpful are they if you need to know which ones to include ahead of time?